MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/remove-licenses-from-users.md

 ## What you need to know about unassigning licenses for users

-- You need to a Global admin, Billing admin, License admin, or User management admin.
+- You must be a Global admin, Billing admin, License admin, or User management admin.
 For more information, see [About Office 365 admin roles](../add-users/about-admin-roles.md).

 - You can [remove licenses from user accounts with Office 365 PowerShell](https://go.microsoft.com/fwlink/p/?linkid=848428).

 - You can also [delete user accounts](../add-users/delete-a-user.md) that have been assigned a license to make their license available to other users.
 When you delete a user account, their license is immediately available to be assigned to someone else.

-- When a user's license is removed, data that is associated with that user account is held for 30 days.
-After the 30 day grace period, the data is deleted and can't be recovered.
-Files that are saved in OneDrive or SharePoint Online are not deleted.
+- When a license is removed from a user, data that is associated with that  account is held for 30 days.
+After the 30-day grace period, the data is deleted and can't be recovered.
+Files that are saved in OneDrive or SharePoint Online aren't deleted.

 - If you have an Enterprise subscription, like Office 365 Enterprise E3, Exchange Online lets you preserve the mailbox data of a deleted user account by using [inactive mailboxes](https://docs.microsoft.com/en-us/office365/securitycompliance/inactive-mailboxes-in-office-365).
 For more information, see [Manage inactive mailboxes in Exchange Online](https://docs.microsoft.com/en-us/office365/securitycompliance/create-and-manage-inactive-mailboxes).

 - For information about how to block a user's access to Office 365 data after their license has been removed and how to get access to the data afterwards, see [Remove a former employee](../add-users/remove-former-employee.md).

-- If you remove a user's license and they still have Office installed, they'll see [Unlicensed Product notifications](https://support.office.com/article/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx) when they use Office.
+- If you remove a user's license and they still have Office installed, they see [Unlicensed Product notifications](https://support.office.com/article/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx) when they use Office.

 ## Related topics